yuutayamada/flycheck-tip/readme.md

 flycheck-mode.
 Then you can move next error.
 If next error isn't exists then the cursor moves to first error if it's exists.

+# Keep errors on notification area
+If you build Emacs with D-Bus option, you may configure following setting.
+This keeps the errors on notification area.
+Please check `error-tip-notify-timeout` to change limit of the timeout as well.

+    (setq error-tip-notify-keep-messages t)

 # Show eclim's error

 This package also supports showing eclim's error feature.